failure-driven/blog/content/post/rails-camp/commit-8-start-the-game.md

 });
 {{< / highlight >}}

-and the button to implement what the test asks for
+and for the button to contain the text "Start Game", like what the test asks for.

 {{< highlight react >}}
 <button>